foundata/guidelines/oci-container-image-guide.md

 **Build and test execution modes.**

 - Per-platform evidence and provenance MUST record the target, host and execution architectures, plus any emulation or cross-build mechanism, for both build and test.
 A single `uname` value is insufficient.
 - Native build and runtime tests satisfy the platform requirement.
-Without native target hardware, QEMU-emulated build and runtime tests MAY qualify if ContainerWright records the emulation and the repository explains why native testing was impractical.
+Without native target hardware, QEMU-emulated build and runtime tests MAY qualify if ConClear records the emulation and the repository explains why native testing was impractical.
 Repository configuration MAY still require native testing.
 - KVM accelerates a guest only when the host can execute the guest architecture and does not replace QEMU for cross-architecture emulation.